jlk31/jlk31/README.md

 ## 💫 About Me

-🧑‍💻 First year BSc Computer Science applicant.<br>🤖 Aspiring AI/ML Engineer<br>🧠 Currently learning about MS Azure<br>📊 Interested in how data analytics and model validation are used in fintech
+🧑‍💻 Founation BSc Computer Science.<br>🤖 Aspiring AI/ML Engineer<br>🧠 Currently learning about MS Azure<br>📊 Interested in how data analytics and model validation are used in fintech

 ## 💻 Tech Stack